-The Democracy Monument in Bangkok is a political monument that is the most important in Thailand and depicts how the country changed its regime of absolute monarchy to constitutional governance.
-Constructed in 1939, the monument is located in the middle of the Ratchadamnoen Avenue, which is a historic avenue between the Grand Palace and Dusit Palace.
-It is a modern architectural creation designed by Thai architect Mew Aphaiwong and Italian sculptor Corrado Feroci (Silpa Bhirasri), inspired by the modern Thai history, the art craftsmanship, and the fight of Thais to be democratic.
+The Democracy Monument in Bangkok is one of Thailand’s most significant political monuments, which depicts how the country changed its regime from an absolute monarchy to constitutional governance.
+Constructed in 1939, the monument is located on Ratchadamnoen Avenue in Bangkok’s Old Town, historically linking the Grand Palace area to the Dusit district.
+It is a modern architectural creation designed by Thai architect Mew Aphaiwong, with sculptural elements by Italian sculptor Corrado Feroci (Silpa Bhirasri), inspired by the modern Thai history, the art craftsmanship, and the fight of Thais to be democratic.
 The Democracy Monument is a useful attraction for anyone interested in Thailand's culture, history, and travelling to Bangkok because it can provide an idea of the evolution of Thai politics and its significance in the life of the capital city.

 The Democracy Monument in Bangkok is not a mere roundabout monument; it is an extremely symbolic monument that symbolises the Thai experience towards constitutional democracy.
 The monument is in the centre of Bangkok, on Ratchadamnoen Avenue, which is one of the busiest streets of the city, and it is a very common spot on cultural tours, historical walks, and photography tours.